ikim025/ucr-cs100/textbook/assignment-help/syscalls/dir.md

     exit(1);
 }
 ```
-Notice if `opendir` fails it returns `NULL`, and we are performing proper error checking.
+Notice if `opendir` fails it returns `NULL`, and we're performing proper error checking.

 Next, we use `readdir` to read through the directory's contents.
 We pass in the `DIR*` to `readdir` and it returns a `struct dirent`, which holds the data of our directory names that we print out:

 ```
 struct dirent *filespecs;